DavidRFerreira/GmailAPIClientSpringBoot/README.md

 <a name="step1"/>

-## Use Case Example
+## Use Case Examples

-[Google's Gmail API](https://developers.google.com/gmail/api) lets you view and manage your Gmail inbox and supports features like reading and sending emails, manage drafts and attachments and some others.
+[Google's Gmail API](https://developers.google.com/gmail/api) lets you view and manage your Gmail inbox and supports features like reading and sending emails, managing drafts and attachments and others.

 This repository and its source code proposes a particular use for this API.
 Our goal is to use the Gmail API in order to send emails from a specific email account to some other email address.
 Examples of this use includes:

 - Having a specific gmail account from where account confirmation emails are sent to a new user registering in our app.
-In this case, we send email from an admin-example@gmail.com account to the user's email.
+In this case, we send email from some organization/admin Gmail account to the user's email.
 - Having a contact form in our website where users can submit requests.
 In this case, we can send an email from a fixed account (admin-example@gmail.com) to the department's email that is going to handle the request.
 - Sending marketing emails.

-All these three cases have in common the fact that the emails are going to be sent from a previosly defined and fixed Gmail account, like an administration account or a department's account.
+All these three cases have in common the fact that those emails are going to be sent from a previosly defined and fixed Gmail account, like an administration account or a department's account.
 But the email can be sent to any account, including to an account belonging to some user of our application.

-This could be achieved with the many SMTP providers available but the majority of them requires a more complex setting of a SMTP server in your own application's server.
+This could be achieved with the many SMTP providers available but the majority of them requires a more complex setting of a SMTP server in your own application server.
 By using the Gmail API we are not require to set and mantain any SMTP server.

 The source code on this repository shows an API with a single endpoint to submit a contact form with a subject, a description and a file.
-Then, an email is sent from a previously defined gmail account containing that subject, description and the file as an attachment.
+Then, an email is sent from a previously defined and fixed gmail account containing that information.
 The recipient address in this example is also defined in the environment's variable but it can be defined at runtime (for example, an email address specified by the user on the API request).

 <a name="step2"/>